Ctoic/Algorithm-Visualizer-Using-pygame/README.md

 Following Algorithms will be covered here
 # https://youtu.be/0J7Sf7brv60
 ## Bubble sort
+Bubble Sort is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in the wrong order.
+This algorithm is not suitable for large data sets as its average and worst-case time complexity is quite high.
 ## selection sort

 ## insertion sort

 ## Merge Sort

+##Quicksort
+QuickSort is a Divide and Conquer algorithm.
+It picks an element as a pivot and partitions the given array around the picked pivot.
+There are many different versions of quickSort that pick pivot in different ways.
+Always pick the first element as a pivot.
+Always pick the last element as a pivot (implemented below) Pick a random element as a pivot.
+Pick median as the pivot.
+The key process in quickSort is a partition().
+The target of partitions is, given an array and an element x of an array as the pivot, put x at its correct position in a sorted array and put all smaller elements (smaller than x) before x, and put all greater elements (greater than x) after x.
+All this should be done in linear time.
 ## Bucket Sort
 ## Cocktail Sort